gnotaras/wordpress-add-meta-tags/readme.txt

 == Frequently Asked Questions ==

-Troubleshooting:

 = My meta tags do not show up! =

 Please, check if your theme's `header.php` file contains the following required piece of code: `<?php wp_head(); ?>`.
 If this is missing, contact the theme author.
-Full WordPress functionality requires this.

 = My meta tags show up twice! =

 The *description* and *keywords* meta tags are most probably already hardcoded into your theme's `header.php` file.
 Please contact the theme author.

+= I paste HTML code in the *Full Meta Tags* box, but it keeps disappearing! =

+For security reasons, only `<meta>` HTML elements are allowed in this box.

 = Where can I get support? =

-Add-Meta-Tags is released as free software without warranties.
 You can get first class support from the [community of users](http://wordpress.org/support/plugin/add-meta-tags "Add-Meta-Tags Users").

-= I found a bug! =

-Please, be kind enough to [file a bug report](http://www.codetrax.org/projects/wp-add-meta-tags/issues/new "File bug about Add-Meta-Tags") to our issue database.
-This is the only way to bring the issue to the plugin author's attention.
+Please post your questions, feature requests and general feedback in the forums.

+Also, my email can be found in the `add-meta-tags.php` file.
+If possible, I'll help.
+Please note that it may take a while to get back to you.

-= I want to request a new feature! =
+= Is there a bug tracker? =

-Please, use our [issue database](http://www.codetrax.org/projects/wp-add-meta-tags/issues "Add-Meta-Tags Issue Database") to submit your requests.
+You can find the bug tracker at the [Add-Meta-Tags Development web site](http://www.codetrax.org/projects/wp-add-meta-tags).

 == Screenshots ==